CVXR: An R Package for Disciplined Convex Optimization: Examples

-A more interesting situation arises when the ground is not flat.
+with variables $x \in \reals^m$ and $y \in \reals^m$.
+This basic catenary problem has a well-known analytical solution \citep{GelfandFomin:1963}, which we can easily verify with \cvxr{}. \begin{CodeChunk} \begin{CodeInput} R> x <- Variable(m) R> y <- Variable(m) R> obj <- sum(y) R> constr <- list(x[1] == 0, y[1] == 0, x[m] == 1, y[m] == 1, + diff(x)^2 + diff(y)^2 <= h^2) R> prob <- Problem(Minimize(obj), constr) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} A more interesting situation arises when the ground is not flat.
 Let $g \in \reals^m$ be the elevation vector (relative to the $x$-axis), and suppose the right endpoint of our chain has been lowered by $\Delta y_m = 0.5$.
 The analytical solution in this case would be difficult to calculate.
-However, we need only add two lines to our constraint definition, \begin{CodeInput} constr[[4]] <- (y[m] == 0.5) constr <- c(constr, y >= g) \end{CodeInput} to obtain the new result.
-Figure \ref{fig:catenary} depicts the solution of this modified catenary problem for $m = 101$ and $h = 0.04$.
+However, we need only add two lines to our constraint definition, \begin{CodeChunk} \begin{CodeInput} R> constr[[4]] <- (y[m] == 0.5) R> constr <- c(constr, y >= g) \end{CodeInput} \end{CodeChunk} to obtain the new result.
+Figure~\ref{fig:catenary} depicts the solution of this modified catenary problem for $m = 101$ and $h = 0.02$.
 The chain is shown hanging in blue, bounded below by the red staircase structure, which represents the ground.

-\subsubsection{Portfolio Optimization}
+\subsubsection{Portfolio optimization}

-In this example, we solve the Markowitz portfolio problem under various constraints \citep{Markowitz:1952, Roy:1952, LoboFazelBoyd:2007}.
+In this example, we solve the Markowitz portfolio problem under various different constraints \citep{Markowitz:1952, Roy:1952, LoboFazelBoyd:2007}.
 We have $n$ assets or stocks in our portfolio and must determine the amount of money to invest in each.
-Let $w_i$ denote the fraction of our budget invested in asset $i = 1,\ldots,m$, and let $r_i$ be the returns (\ie, fractional change in price) over the period of interest.
-We model returns as a random vector $r \in \reals^n$ with known mean $\Expect[r] = \mu$ and covariance $\Var(r) = \Sigma$.
-Thus, given a portfolio $w \in \reals^n$, the overall return is $R = r^Tw$.
+Let $w_i$ denote the fraction of our budget invested in asset $i = 1,\ldots,m$, and let $r_i$ be the returns (i.e., fractional change in price) over the period of interest.
+We model returns as a random vector $r \in \reals^n$ with known mean $\E[r] = \mu$ and covariance $\VAR(r) = \Sigma$.
+Thus, given a portfolio $w \in \reals^n$, the overall return is $R = r^\top w$.

-Portfolio optimization involves a trade-off between the expected return $\Expect[R] = \mu^Tw$ and associated risk, which we take as the return variance $\Var(R) = w^T\Sigma w$.
+Portfolio optimization involves a trade-off between the expected return $\E[R] = \mu^\top w$ and associated risk, which we take as the return variance $\VAR(R) = w^\top\Sigma w$.
 Initially, we consider only long portfolios, so our problem is